gregnewman/django-cachebuster/README.rst

 Cachebuster Template Tags
 =========================

 Just that.
-Use to ensure the browswers are not caching your css or javascript edits.
+Use the cachebuster tag_helpers to ensure the browswers are not caching your css or javascript edits.
-Using the template tags will return a filename with a sha1 string appended based on the name of the file and the current datetime.
+Using the template tags will return a full css or javascript tag with the filename and a sha1 string appended based on the name of the file and the edit date of the file.
+When the file is changed the hash is also updated.

 **Usage**